 Capers

-Capers are non-negotiable in this recipe.
-You can use capers in vinegar, olive oil, or salt (washing off the salt before blending them).
-The rule of thumb is one heaping teaspoon of chopped capers or 2 teaspoons of whole capers per one cup (130 grams) of pitted olives.
+The rule of thumb is one heaping teaspoon of chopped capers or 2 teaspoons of whole capers for one cup (130 grams) of pitted olives.

 Olive oil

-Use extra virgin olive oil if you can.
-Low-quality olive oil will make your tapenade bitter and too sharp.
 A good quality extra virgin olive oil adds sweet and fruity notes that round off the intense flavor of the olives and capers.

 Garlic

-Garlic is optional, and often the French don't add it in.
+Garlic is optional, and often the French don’t add it in.
 If you like to add garlic, do so in moderation.
-We add very little, about ¼ of a clove.
+We add very little, about 1/4 of a clove.

 Parsley